udacity/FCND-Controls/README.md

 * The drone flies the test trajectory faster than the default threshold (20 seconds)
 * The maximum horizontal error is less than the default threshold (2 meters)
 * The maximum vertical error is less than the default threshold (1 meter)

+Optional Submission Requirements:
 * A plot of the vehicle 2d position overplotted with the designed 2D position
 * Plots of the horizontal and vertical position errors versus time

 ## Step 12: Write it up!
 When you're finished, complete a detailed writeup of your solution and how you addressed each step.
 The following is required for submission:

-* Write-up of how you addressed each step
-* The telemetry log of a successful trajectory following
+* The telemetry log of a successful trajectory following flight
 * A copy of controller.py, with all the methods filled in

+Optional Submission Requirements (Not Required):
 * 2D position plot of your controller flying the Backyard Flyer 10m box
 * 2D position plot of your controller flying the test trajectory
 * A plot of horizontal position error vs. time from the test trajectory